 What is a Form 1095-C?

-The 1095-C contains detailed information about the health care coverage provided by your employer(s).
+The 1095-C contains detailed information about the healthcare coverage provided by your employer(s).
 This form identifies the employee/employer relationship, what months the employee was eligible for coverage and the lowest monthly premium offered to the employee.
-If you were a benefit-eligible employee at any point in 2019 then you will receive a 1095-C. While you DO NOT need the IRS FORM 1095-C to file your 2019 tax return, you do need to keep it with your important tax documents.
+If you were a benefit-eligible employee at any point in 2022 then you will receive a 1095-C. While you DO NOT need the IRS FORM 1095-C to file your 2022 tax return, you do need to keep it with your important tax documents.
 To show proof of health insurance coverage, UNI sends this information to the IRS on your behalf.